 Did you know that some tattoo shops give special deals on tattoos or piercings on Friday the 13th?

-Evolved Body Art has multiple January Friday the 13th deals on the Facebook page, from the chance for $13 piercings, hoodies, and tattoos.
-Follow directions in the specific Facebook posts before the 13th!
+Evolved Body Art has multiple Friday the 13th deals on the Facebook page, including $13 piercing gift cards, $13 swag, $13 tattoo deposits, and $13 flash tattoos for the first 13 people at 2520 Summit and 13 people at 1980 N High.
 Make sure you scroll the page to see all the offers.

 Visit Kelton House Museum